strongback/strongback-cli/README.md

     $ echo "PATH=\${HOME}/bin:\${PATH}" >> ~/.bashrc
     $ source ~/.bashrc

-Then, use the following commands to download the `strongback` executable and place it into your `bin` directory, though be sure to replace both `1.0.1` sequences in the URL with the [latest version](https://github.com/strongback/strongback-cli/releases):
+Then, use the following commands to download the `strongback` executable and place it into your `bin` directory, though be sure to replace both `1.2.2` sequences in the URL with the [latest version](https://github.com/strongback/strongback-cli/releases):

     $ cd ~/bin
-    $ curl -o https://github.com/strongback/strongback-cli/releases/download/v1.0.1/strongback-cli-1.0.1-macos.tar.gz | tar xvz
+    $ curl -L https://github.com/strongback/strongback-cli/releases/download/v1.2.2/strongback-cli-1.2.2-macos.tar.gz | tar -xvz

 That's it!
 Open up a new terminal and run the following: